 There are currently no accepted methods of determining significance for aviation project-related GHGs given the small percentage of emissions contributed.
-Consistent with FAA Order 1050.1F, a projection of the GHG emissions was estimated.
+Consistent with FAA Order 1050.1F and CEQ's Draft National Environmental Policy Act Guidance on Consideration of Greenhouse Gas Emissions, 84 Fed.
+Reg.
+30097 (June 26, 2019), a projection of the GHG emissions was estimated.
 GHGs include carbon dioxide (CO2), methane (CH4), NO2, hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
 Despite this guidance, there are no significance thresholds associated with GHGs.
 CEQ instructs Federal agencies to disclose a project's contribution to GHGs in a study area although the need to disclose such emissions for General Conformity purposes does not exist.